balajiselcom/Ecwid/README.md

-Use the code if you are integrating with Ecwid store.
+Use the code if you are integrating with Ecwid store from .Net web application framework.

 Good luck!